- Supports healthy energy levels†

 But that’s not all.

-Our ProBiome Rx Adrenal Restore also includes special tonic mushrooms, micro algae, minerals, and an Adrenal Support Botanical Blend to support adrenal health.†
+Our ProBiome Rx Adrenal Restore also includes special tonic mushrooms, micro algae, minerals, and an Adrenal Support Botanical Blend.

-We developed a Tonic Mushroom, Micro Algae, and Mineral Blend to help support healthy energy levels and adrenal glands.† It includes Cordyceps, Turkey Tail (Trametes versicolor), Reishi (Ganoderma lucidum), Shiitake (Lentinula edodes), Maitake (Grifola frondosa), and the microalgae spirulina and chlorella.
+We developed a Tonic Mushroom, Micro Algae, and Mineral Blend.
+It includes Cordyceps, Turkey Tail (Trametes versicolor), Reishi (Ganoderma lucidum), Shiitake (Lentinula edodes), Maitake (Grifola frondosa), and the microalgae spirulina and chlorella.

 For added benefits, ProBiome Rx Adrenal Restore features Rhodiola rosea, Holy Basil and Schizandra.

-If you want to support healthy energy levels and nourish your adrenals†, give ProBiome Rx Adrenal Restore a try.
-I personally endorse the product and recommend it to my patients, my own mom and my family.
+If you want to support a healthy response to stress, givve ProBiome Rx Adrenal Restore a try.
+I personally endorse the product and recommend it to my clients, my own mom and my family.

 Suggested use: Take 1 capsule with breakfast, lunch and dinner.